 It's an event where a bunch of aspiring and experienced game designers get together and work on what they love - making games - for 48 hours.

-Programmers, artists, audio engineers, board game designers, and anyone else interested in game development at all should come.
+Programmers, artists, audio engineers, board game designers, and anyone else interested in game development should come.
 Team up with newfound friends and make something amazing!